Home Pest Library Ants Fire Ants

 Operational Questions

-Common Treatment Questions
+Common Fire Ant Questions

 Yes.
 Dogs face three distinct risks.
 First, a dog that disturbs a mound can be swarmed and receive dozens of stings in seconds, with the ears, paws, and belly most often affected.
 Second, senior dogs and small breeds can develop systemic allergic reactions similar to humans, and signs include sudden vomiting, weakness, facial swelling, or collapse within an hour of exposure.
 Third, dogs sometimes eat foraging workers off the ground; this rarely causes serious harm but can produce mouth irritation and drooling.
 If your dog is swarmed or shows symptoms of systemic reaction after a known sting event, contact your veterinarian or an emergency veterinary clinic immediately.
 Yards with active mounds should be blocked off from regular dog traffic until treated.